Freedom Guard Union: Legacy

-During the German occupation of Czechoslovakia after March 1939, many former members of the organization participated in the resistance against German occupation.
-Former Chief of the organization Josef Nestával was arrested for participation in underground resistance and cooperation with illegal organization Obrana národa in July 1940 by Gestapo and remained imprisoned until 1945.
+During the German occupation of Czechoslovakia after March 1939, many former members of the organisation participated in the resistance against German occupation.
+Former Chief of the organisation Josef Nestával was arrested for participation in underground resistance and cooperation with illegal organisation Obrana národa in July 1940 by Gestapo and remained imprisoned until 1945.
 After Communists took power in 1948 Czechoslovak coup d'état, Josef Nestával participated in the anti-communist resistance.
-He was arrested in 1949 and in 1950 he was sentenced in a show trial along with Milada Horáková for life-imprisonement.
+He was arrested in 1949 and was sentenced in a show trial along with Milada Horáková for life-imprisonment in 1950.
 He was conditionally released in 1963 and died in 1976 in Prague.